 - Foster parent leave is available for staff who have completed 12 months of continuous service and who is the primary carer of a long term foster arrangement.
 Further information on foster parent leave entitlements can be found in the Enterprise Agreements

 - Partner leave is available for staff who have completed 12 months of continuous service.
-Two weeks leave can be taken from the birth or adoption date at the base rate of pay.
-A further 6 weeks can be taken within 12 months of the birth or adoption.
-Further information on partner leave can be found in the enterprise agreements.
+Three weeks leave are available after the birth or adoption of a child at the base rate of pay.
+Further information on partner leave can be found in the Supporting Parents Toolkit or the Enterprise Agreements.

 Academic career interruption funding